Prometheus Client

 )

-Running the prometheus example
+Running the full example app

-Any of the examples can be run from a command line within the project checkout directory with
+Any of the examples can be run from a command line within the project checkout directory with:

 sbt sampleApp/run